Trump’s ‘Big, Beautiful Bill’ Hits the Senate — Here’s What They Kept and Cut

 The EV tax credit offered an incentive, now available as a point-of-sale rebate, to EV shoppers who meet certain income requirements.
 Even stronger incentives have been available on EV leases, while some used electric-car buyers have been eligible for a tax credit up to $4,000.

-Creates 'MAGA' accounts for kids
+Creates Trump Accounts for kids

-One of the more surprising inclusions in the bill is a plan to create "MAGA" accounts (or "money account[s] for growth and advancement") for children under 8.
-These MAGA accounts would be tax-preferred, but the funds would be tied up until the child in question turns 18.
+One of the more surprising inclusions in the version of the bill laid out by the House was a plan to create "MAGA Accounts" (or "money account[s] for growth and advancement") for children under 8.
+These accounts would be tax-preferred, but the funds would be tied up until the child in question turns 18.

 The annual contribution limit would be $5,000, allowing parents to set aside money for college or other endeavors.
 The eye-popping part of the proposal: The government would make a one-time contribution of $1,000 to the accounts of children born from 2025 through 2028.

-"MAGA accounts would empower American children to reap the American Dream with a strong financial foundation," a Trump spokesperson said in a statement to media.
+"[Trump] accounts would empower American children to reap the American Dream with a strong financial foundation," a Trump spokesperson said in a statement to media.

 Increases the standard deduction